-Incoming residents will complete the Initial Resident Assessments prior to their start date.
-Preceptors and residents must meet to review the initial resident assessment and complete Customized Training Plan, Quarter 1, within 4 weeks of their start dates.
+Incoming residents will complete the Initial Resident Entering Self-Assessment prior to their start date.
+Preceptors and residents must meet to review the initial resident assessment and complete the Initial Development Plan which includes resident self-reflection and self-evaluation within 4 weeks of their start dates.
 Preceptors must ensure that areas identified as initial strengths and weaknesses are evaluated during the first quarter for the purpose of fostering strengths or offering remediation as future learning.
-Residents will also complete an initial self-reflection during the first month of the residency program.